sakshikarande26/Customer-behaviour-Insights/README.md

 - Analysis of purchase trends including popular items, categories, and purchase amounts.
 - Interactive filters for exploring data based on various criteria.
 - Statistical analysis tools for calculating summary statistics and correlations.
-- Custom styling to match branding or design preferences.

 ## Technologies Used
 - Python
 - Pandas for data manipulation
 - Streamlit for building interactive web apps
 - Matplotlib and Seaborn for data visualization
-- GitHub for version control
 - Deployment on Netlify

 ## Installation